Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: the non-linear sigma model

-Using the preceding algorithm we can construct an action manifesting full CK duality for the non-linear sigma model, and in the following we comment on its explicit form.
+Using the preceding algorithm we can construct an action whose Feynman rules lead to manifestly CK dual parameterizations of the scattering amplitudes for the non-linear sigma model.
+In the following, we comment on its explicit form.
 For a rather distinct approach to a CK duality manifesting action see~\cite{Cheung:2016prv}.

 As explained in detail in~\cite{Borsten:2021hua}, a CK-dual parameterization of scattering amplitudes involves a factorization of fields, propagators, and interactions of the schematic form